-- Buy Litecoin (LTC) on the LTC/GBP spot market on Kraken.
-You should get quoted the real LTC-to-GBP exchange rate and will pay maximum fees of just 0.26%.
+- Buy Tether (USDT) on the USDT/GBP spot market on Kraken.
+You should get quoted the real USDT-to-GBP exchange rate and will pay maximum fees of just 0.20%.

-- Transfer your Litecoin (LTC) from Kraken to Binance.
-You’ll currently be charged a fee of 0.002 LTC (about £0.30) to withdraw it from Kraken.
-There’s no fee to deposit LTC into Binance.
+- Transfer your Tether (USDT) from Kraken to Binance.
+If you withdraw Tether (USDT) using the Solana Network, then you’ll currently be charged a fee of 0.2 USDT.
+There’s no fee to deposit USDT into Binance.

-- Once your Litecoin (LTC) is credited to your Binance account, buy Tether (USDT) with Litecoin (LTC) on the LTC/USDT market.
+- Once the Tether (USDT) is credited to your Binance account, you can buy Monero (XMR) with it on the XMR/USDT market.
 Trading fees are just 0.1%.
 If you use Binance Coin (BNB) to pay your fees, then you’ll pay a lower rate of 0.075%.

 - Withdraw Monero (XMR) to an external wallet.
-Binance charges low fees (0.0002 XMR) to withdraw Monero (XMR).
+Binance charges low fees (0.0001 XMR) to withdraw Monero (XMR).
 Whenever possible, I don’t leave significant funds on any exchange.
-I keep my Monero (XMR) on my Ledger Nano X. If you don’t have a hardware wallet yet, check out my overview of the best hardware wallets.
+I keep my Monero (XMR) on my Ledger Nano X. (If you don’t have a hardware wallet yet, check out my overview of the best hardware wallets.)